-At the other extreme, an excessive amount of one nutrient can prevent a plant from absorbing other nutrients.
+Another possible problem is when an excessive amount of one nutrient prevents a plant from absorbing other nutrients.
 For example, excessive calcium in the soil can prevent a plant from absorbing magnesium, and vice versa.

 The reason is that calcium and magnesium have similar chemical properties, so they act in a similar way (they are on the same column in the periodic table).
 In a sense, these two elements “compete” for uptake by a plant’s roots.

 Adding lime will increase the amount of calcium in your soil, and adding Epsom salt (magnesium sulfate) will increase the amount of magnesium in your soil.